(Infographics #6) How to Make a Battery STEP.2 – Cell Assembly: Cylindrical Battery

 Electrolyte Injection

-Then, a vacuum state is created in the inside of the can and required amount of electrolyte is injected into it through a nozzle.
-And the can is pressed to let the electrolyte fill the pores of the electrode.
-When this process is over, the last process is to crimp* the top cap and the can.
+The inside of the can is first placed under a vacuum, and a precise amount of electrolyte is injected through a nozzle.
+Pressure is then applied to ensure the electrolyte thoroughly penetrates the pores of the electrode.
+Once the electrolyte injection is complete, crimping* and sizing are performed to seal the top cap and can, completing the process.

 *Crimping: Sealing the cap by compressing it.